Warrior-li/JAVA2024/Weekly Workbooks/05 Exceptions and Extensions/README.md

 _normally_ a one-to-one mapping between a file and a class.
 In this situation however we break this convention in the interests of a tidy file system !
 Each exception class is very short and as such don't warrant individual files of their own.

-These exception classes that you have been provided with are illustrated in the class hierarchy shown below (note that the notations used in the diagram are from UML - something that you will be studying in the Software Engineering unit !)
+The exception classes that you have been provided with are illustrated in the class hierarchy shown below (note that the notations used in the diagram are from UML - something that you will be studying in the Software Engineering unit !)